London

 • Governance – As a leading law firm we are acutely aware of the importance of a strong compliance culture.
 We regularly train and educate our people so that they are kept abreast of the regulatory issues affecting our business.
 We have robust policies and procedures to ensure ongoing compliance and a dedicated team to support our people by horizon scanning for new and developing areas of regulation.
 This is all underpinned by a governance structure that promotes upward reporting by having clear lines of responsibility and ownership.

-• Supported 70+ schools and direct interactions with more 1,500+ state school students via employability workshops, work experience, mentoring and career talks
+• Supported 5,000+ state school students via employability workshops, work experience, mentoring and career talks